ZIBOWANGKANGYU/Vancouver_transit/README.md

 In this project, I try to understand the relationship between demographic characters and use of public transit in the Greater Vancouver Area, and model how access to transit services and infrastructure impacts transit use.

+Firstly, I gathered [General Transit Feed Specification (GTFS)](https://gtfs.org/) data for Greater Vancouver, and Canada's 2016 census.
+I cleaned both datasets and selected relevant variables.

+Secondly, I extracted information about people's access to, and usage of public transportation across Greater Vancouver's neighborhoods.
+I also conducted an overview of Vancouver's transit service, and local residents' demographic characters in general.

+Thirdly, I built the data table for machine learning modeling, and applied LASSO and random forest models.
+I concluded that access to transit services is a key determinant of residents' use of public transportation.
+I identified areas where increased transit services will lead to the most increase in transit usage.

 # Usage

     python GTFS_cleaning.py